croessner/nauthilus-website/docs/rest-api.md

 - `ssl`: Identifier if TLS is used (any non-empty value activates TLS)
 - Various SSL/TLS related fields for certificate information
 - `oidc_cid`: OIDC Client ID used for authentication (available from version 1.7.5)

+Note: If `protocol` is omitted, Nauthilus will apply internal defaults depending on the endpoint.
+For the JSON endpoint, omitting `protocol` may lead to the default protocol being used, which might not match your intended workflow.
+It is recommended to always send `protocol`.

 **Query Parameters:**
 - `mode` (optional): Special operation mode